 Milton Keynes

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Milton Keynes local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Milton Keynes, in Buckinghamshire, is a modern planned city laid out with grid roads, lakes, and parks.
+Overview ⁞ Milton Keynes, in Buckinghamshire, is a modern planned city laid out with grid roads, lakes, and parks.
 The centre includes shopping complexes, theatres, and cultural venues, while Bletchley Park, the World War II codebreaking site, is a major landmark.
 The Grand Union Canal and River Ouzel flow through, while Willen Lake and Campbell Park provide extensive green spaces.
 Surrounding villages and farmland add rural character.
 Its geography is a mix of modern urban design and countryside.

+Who governs Milton Keynes?
 The local government for this district is: Milton Keynes Council (Unitary Authority).

 Constituencies in Milton Keynes